 Lucio Fontana was born February 19, 1899, in Rosario de Santa Fé, Argentina.
 His father was Italian and his mother Argentinean.
-He lived in Milan from 1905 to 1922 and then moved back to Argentina, where he worked as a sculptor in his father’s studio for several years before opening his own.
+He lived in Milan from 1905 to 1922 and then moved back to Argentina, where he worked as a sculptor in his father’s studio for several years before opening his own one.
 In 1926, he participated in the first exhibition of Nexus, a group of young Argentinean artists working in Rosario de Santa Fé.
 Upon his return to Milan in 1928, Fontana enrolled at the Accademia di Belle Arti di Brera, which he attended for two years.

 The Galleria Il Milione, Milan, organized Fontana’s first solo exhibition in 1930.
 The artist traveled to Paris in 1935 and joined the Abstraction-Création group.
 The same year, he developed his skills in ceramics in Albisola, Italy, and later at the Sèvres factory, near Paris.
-In 1939, he joined the Corrente, a Milan group of expressionist artists.
+In 1939, he joined the Corrente, a Milan group of expressionist artists based in Milan.
 In 1940, Fontana moved to Buenos Aires.
 With some of his students, he founded the Academia de Altamira in 1946 from which emerged the Manifiesto Blanco group.
 He moved back to Milan in 1947 and in collaboration with a group of writers and philosophers signed the Primo manifesto dello Spazialismo.

 The year 1949 marked a turning point in Fontana’s career; he concurrently created the Holes (Buchi), his first series of paintings in which he punctured the canvas, and his first spatial environment, a combination of shapeless sculptures, fluorescent paintings, and black lights to be viewed in a dark room.
 The latter work soon led him to employ neon tubing in ceiling decoration.
 In the early 1950s, he participated in the Italian Art Informel exhibitions.
 During this decade, he explored working with various effects, such as slashing and perforating, in both painting and sculpture.
 The artist visited New York in 1961 during a show of his work at the Martha Jackson Gallery.
 In 1966, he designed opera sets and costumes for La Scala, Milan.
-In the last year of his career, Fontana became increasingly interested in the staging of his work in the many exhibitions that honored him worldwide, as well as in the idea of purity achieved in his last white canvases.
+In the last year of his career, Fontana became increasingly interested in the staging of his work in the many exhibitions that honoured him worldwide, as well as in the idea of purity achieved in his last white canvases.
 These concerns were prominent at the 1966 Venice Biennale, for which he designed the environment for his work, and at the 1968 Documenta in Kassel.
 Fontana died September 7, 1968, in Comabbio, Italy.